astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 > Note: `FooModel.php` is the model which calculates the data for an element. `FoosModel.php` - note the `s` - is the list view model - it handles data for a group of elements.

-In the list view model, besides adding the language information, it is important to update the state via `populateState`.
-Otherwise the appropriate language will not be active at all times.
-The state contains the information which language is active.
+In the model of the list, besides adding the language information, it is important to update the state via `populateState`.
+Otherwise the correct language will not be active at each time.
+The state includes the information which language is active.

 [administrator/components/com_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/blob/a477530dc5e1a7a5d574ee2019951af2a5264eb5/src/administrator/components/com_foos/src/Model/FoosModel.php)